cameronsage923/cameronsage923/README.md

 ## Goals

 By the end of this semester, I hope to:
-    1) become an advanced Python coder,
+1. Become an advanced Python coder
-    2) develop my data analysis and storytelling skills and apply them in a real-world context, and
+2. Develop my data analysis and storytelling skills and apply them in a real-world context
-    3) build a respectable GitHub project portfolio that displays my skills and hard work.
+3. Build a respectable GitHub project portfolio that displays my skills and hard work

 ## Contact Links